POPE001/dubme_task/README.md

 The video file `adream.mp4` has been added to the `data` folder of this GitHub repository.
 Ensure you have the correct path set in your script or notebook to access the video file for processing.

+## Google Drive Folder
+1. **Create an 'AudioProcessing' Folder**:
+   - Navigate to your Google Drive.
+   - Create a new folder and name it `AudioProcessing`.
+   - This folder will be used to store output files and any intermediate files the program creates.

+2. **Add the Video File**:
+   - Place the `adream.mp4` video file into the root directory of your Google Drive.
+   - Ensure that the video file is named correctly as `adream.mp4` as the program will be looking for this specific file.

 ## Solution Overview